ekpangmichael/travela_cli/README.md

 $ travela <flag> <pathtoenvfile>
 ```
 **Setup Frontend**
+--
-*The example below assumes that the env file is in the same folder where you are running the command below, otherwise specify the full path to your env file*
+*The example below assumes that the env file is in the same folder where you are running the command, otherwise specify the full path to your env file*
 ```bash
 $ travela -f ./.env
 ```
 **Setup Backend**
+--
 To setup the backend, make sure you have created your database and updated your env file with the database credentials

 ```bash